Special flights from Australia to the United Kingdom

 - Travel requirements to the UK, European Union and other European nations changed from 1 January 2021.
 To prepare for your travel to the UK, visit the official UK government siteOpens external site in a new window.

-Essential information to enter the United Kingdom
+Essential information to enter England from overseas

 Failure to comply with the following measures is a criminal offence and you could be fined.
 Visit gov.uk/uk-border-controlOpens external site in a new window for detailed public health advice and requirements for entering the United Kingdom.
+This information is subject to change and we recommend you check the UK GovernmentOpens external site in a new window website regularly for any updates.

 Before being accepted for travel, you’ll be required to: